Maulanaysf002/Maulanaysf002/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Laravel, Next js, and Data
+- 🌱 I’m currently learning Laravel, Next js, and Data Analyst
 -  📫 How to reach me: maulanaysf002@gmail.com

 <!--